mlpack/mlpack/doc/embedded/supported_boards.md

 ABI on both the host and the target.
 In addition, your objective is to create an embedded ABI (eabi).
 For now, this guide does not support none-eabi or bare-metal C/C++.
-The following table refers only to possible values of `BOARD_NAME` CMake flag that needs to be specified before the compilation process starts.
+The following table refers only to possible values of `ARCH_NAME` CMake flag that needs to be specified before the compilation process starts.

 If your device has a fully functional package manager such as apt (for Debian